LIMITS

 Those values are getting closer and closer to 2 -- they are approaching 2 as their limit.
 2 is the smallest number such that no matter which term of that sequence we name, it will be less than 2.

 By "closer and closer" we mean the following.
 Choose an extremely small positive number.
 For example, "1 over the national debt" Then we can name a term of that sequence such that the absolute value of the difference between it and 2 will be less than that small number -- and the same will be true of any subsequent term that we name.
+(We say the absolute value because the terms are less than 2, and so the difference itself will be negative.)

 When a variable x approaches a number l as a limit, we symbolize that as x l.
 Read: "The values of x approach l as a limit," or simply, "x approaches l."
 In the example above, x 2. "x approaches 2."